LVLane: Deep Learning for Lane Detection and Classification in Challenging Conditions: Method

 \subsection{Lane Detection}

-With our primary objective centered around enhancing lane detection capabilities to excel in challenging scenarios akin to Fig. \ref{fig: challenging-images}, we can capitalize on the exceptional learning capabilities exhibited by SOTA models.
-Despite their underperformance on our specific images, the deeper architectures of these models are inherently designed to acquire intricate features from pertinent data sources.
+With our primary objective centered around enhancing lane detection capabilities to excel in Las Vegas scenarios akin to Fig. \ref{fig: challenging-images}, we can capitalize on the exceptional learning capabilities exhibited by SOTA models.
 By employing fine-tuning techniques and leveraging our demanding dataset to focus on acquiring distinguishing features, we anticipate significant performance improvements.
 In the current stage of our research, we have thoroughly investigated UFLD\cite{qin2020ultra} and introduced modifications to their architectures to align with our specific task requirements.
 We also report performance measures for RESA \cite{zheng2021resa} to make comparisons in some cases.

 We opted for UFLD as our choice due to its lightweight architecture, which achieves a high frame rate of 300+ FPS while maintaining comparable performance to state-of-the-art methods.
 UFLD tackles the lane detection task using a row-based selection technique, where lanes are represented by a series of horizontal positions at predetermined rows referred to as row anchors.
 The position of each row anchor is subdivided into a specified number of gridding cells, denoted as ``$w$".
 Consequently, predicting the position for the ``$i$-th" lane and ``$j$-th" row anchor becomes a classification challenge.
 The model outputs the probability, $P_{i,j}$, of selecting ($w$ + 1) gridding cells, with the additional dimension in the output denoting the absence of a lane.
 The lane localization loss is defined as follows: